 Effective and efficient public services are a necessity for existing and prospective residents, developers, and businesses.
-Above all, public facilities and services must be accessible, helpful, and dependable for everyone residing, working, and visiting the City.
-City staff should identify the current gaps and projected needs of public facilities as the City grows.
+Above all, public facilities and services must be accessible, helpful, and dependable for everyone residing, working, and visiting the City and County.
+City Departmental staff should identify the current gaps and projected needs of public facilities as the City and County experiences grows growth.
 It is vital to work with public stakeholders and departments to ensure input and projects positively impact the whole population.
 Providing consistent and stable service delivery is paramount.